About this course

 Please note that for UK/EU students who are financing their studies through the postgraduate loan, you will be required to make a deposit payment of £250 at enrolment, this amount will be deducted from the total tuition fee.
 This does not apply to progressing students who are currently studying at undergraduate level with us.

 Please note that the fees outlined are for your tuition only and do not include the cost of any course books that you may choose to purchase, stationery, accommodation etc. As an Ulster University London and Birmingham branch campus student you will also have access to our on campus libraries and a range of e-learning resources.

 Students may be required to purchase some books during their studies, which will cost in the region of £100 to £200.

 Scholarships and discounts

 For self-funding students, we offer a range of scholarships and early payment fee discounts, you can find out more here.

 To find out more about this course, we recommend that you complete our enquiry form and one of our team will contact you to discuss your options.

-You can apply to study the MSc Professional Software Development via the following methods.
+UK/EU and International students can apply directly to study the MSc Professional Software Development via our online application form below.